 A word on website design

-Don’t got crazy with your website’s design when you’re just starting out.
+Don’t go crazy with your website’s design when you’re a beginner.
 The most important things to have are a fast website that’s easy to read and looks professional.

 - Get a professional Premium WordPress theme (hire a developer to make your blog fast and to add everything you need to get going).